PoldekPL/SauceBot/README.md

 * Send Messages
 * Manage Messages
 * Add Reactions

+Additionally, since the addition of Privileged Gateway Intents to Discord API, the bot also requires both intents, that is:

+* Presence
+* Server Members

 If all goes well and you see the bot online in your server, send a message with `sauce.help` and bot will answer with usage instructions.